kit-cel/gr-radar/README.md

 `cmake ../` // build makefiles
 `make` // build toolbox

 Some testcases use huge buffer sizes.
-Therefore you have to increse the maximum of a single shared memory segment.
+Therefore you have to increse the maximum size of a single shared memory segment.
 Run following line to fix that.
 Additionally the script configures some USRP stuff.
 All changes will be resetted after reboot.

 `sudo ./../examples/setup/setup_core`